eamonnk/azfund/Modules/M00-Course Introduction/L02-About This Course/02-Course Syllabus.md

 The course structure is as follows:

 - **Module 0: Course Introduction**
-    - Course Overview
+    - Lesson 1 - Course Overview
-    - Pre-Course Survey
+    - Lesson 2 - About This Course
+    - Lesson 3 - Getting to Know You

 - **Module 1 - Cloud Concepts**